ezamoraa/ros2-rt-hw-accel/kr260/README.md

-# ROS 2 real-time and hardware acceleration on Kria KR260
+# ROS 2 real-time and HW acceleration on Kria KR260

 ## Dependencies